13 Common Wedding Seating Chart Mistakes and How to Fix Them

 The best wedding seating is logical, because everything just works.
 Avoiding these seating plan mistakes means fewer awkward moments, less stress, and more enjoyment for you and your guests.

 Whether you’re hosting 30 guests or 300, the way you seat them matters.
+Take your time, start early, and use this guide to avoid the most common pitfalls.
 Thoughtful seating shows your guests you care and helps your wedding flow effortlessly from start to finish.

 Follow me on Pinterest for more wedding planning tips.